gprMax/gprMax/docs/source/user_libs_opt_taguchi.rst

     FDTD geometry mesh showing bowtie antenna with slots and loading resistors.

-The bowtie design features 3 vertical slots (y-direction) in each arm of the bowtie.
-Each slot has different loading resistors, but within each slot there are 4 resistors of the same value.
+The bowtie design features three vertical slots (y-direction) in each arm of the bowtie.
+Each slot has different loading resistors, but within each slot there are four resistors of the same value.
 A resistor is modelled as two parallel edges of a cell.
 The bowtie is placed on a lossless substrate of relative permittivity 4.8.
 The antenna is modelled in free space, and an output point of the electric field (named ``Ex60mm``) is specified at a distance of 60mm from the feed of the bowtie (red coloured cell).

 .. literalinclude:: ../../user_libs/optimisation_taguchi/antenna_bowtie_opt.in
     :language: none